hylke94/Citypark_beheer/README.txt

 - Java sourcode to work with a RFID reader
 - Soapclient that acts as bank.

-Pim Vellinga, Hylke de Vries, Dane van der ZwaaG & Yorian Wiltjer
+Pim Vellinga, Hylke de Vries, Dane van der Zwaag & Yorian Wiltjer